MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-linux-nfs.md

 ## Can't connect to or mount an NFS Azure file share

-### Cause 1: Request originates from a client in an untrusted network/untrusted IP
+### Cause 1: Request originates from a client in an untrusted network or untrusted IP

 Unlike SMB, NFS doesn't have user-based authentication.
 The authentication for a share is based on your network security rule configuration.
-To ensure that clients only establish secure connections to your NFS share, you must use either the service endpoint or private endpoints.
+To ensure that clients only establish secure connections to your NFS share, you must use either the service or private endpoints.
 To access shares from on-premises in addition to private endpoints, you must set up a VPN or ExpressRoute connection.
 IPs added to the storage account's allowlist for the firewall are ignored.
 You must use one of the following methods to set up access to an NFS share:

 - [Service endpoint](/azure/storage/files/storage-files-networking-endpoints#restrict-public-endpoint-access)
   - Accessed by the public endpoint.